 The length of time a patient spends in areas such as an Outpatient or Emergency Department is no indication of the need to admit the patient.
 Admission is allowed only on the basis that the medical practitioner decides the patient should be admitted.
 The concept of a four hour rule for admission does not apply.
 The patient should be admitted at the time indicated by the medical practitioner, not at the time the patient arrived in the Outpatients or Emergency Department.

 Refer to the Queensland Hospital Admission Guidelines (Appendix F) for more information.

 20 Private Health Insurance (Benefit Requirements) Rules 2011.
-Available from < https://www.legislation.gov.au/Details/F2022C00722> [14 August 2023]
+[12 July 2024]

-FACILITY DETAILS 5.
+5. FACILITY DETAILS

 5.1 Facility number